Edrusb/ezmeral-df-with-ray/README.md

 ## Introduction

-Today the Ezmeral Data Fabric does not provide the Ray software in the EEP.
+Today the HPE Ezmeral Data Fabric does not provide the Ray software in the EEP.
 What a pity, as we could use a DF cluster for AI/LLM with GPU having the data sets ready on the same nodes.
 Hopefully Ray is not too complex to install, the provided two scripts simplify even more the installation and construction of a Ray cluster:
 -	[ray-install.sh](Source-code/ray-install.sh) (install Ray, obviously)
 -	[go-ray.sh](Source-code/go-ray.sh) (deploys a ray cluster on a set of nodes, including thus the case where nodes are those of a Data Fabric)